 The Bible Memory Verse Card Sets for the Upper Grammar stage introduce your kids to longer memory passages.
 Some weeks, Upper Grammar students will memorize different Scripture verses than Lower Grammar and Preschool and Kindergarten students.
 Upper Grammar stage children are adding depth to their knowledge.

-4) The Dialectic Level of Learning (Grades 7-9)
+4) The Bible for Kids: Dialectic Level of Learning (Grades 7-9)

 The Dialectic stage can be among the most challenging for parents.
 These are the ages at which children are developing a greater understanding of connections.
 They’re making developmental leaps, and looking for ways to relate the knowledge they’ve gathered.